 Day 4 – Potato & Spinach Frittata

-Eggs whisked with sautéed potatoes, spinach, and cheddar cheese.
+Eggs blended with sautéed potatoes, spinach, and cheese.
 Perfect for breakfast-for-dinner night.

 Approx. Cost: $4.50 for 4 servings